marcusdemaria/marcusdemaria/README.md

 ⚡ Currently a Third Year Mechatronics Engineering Student at McMaster University

-👀 I’m interested in software optimization/automation of embedded engineered tools, analyatics with data processing/testing, and mechanical design
+👀 I’m interested in software optimization and automation of embedded engineered tools, analyatics with data processing/testing, and mechanical design

 🌱 Some of my favourite things to do include:
   - CADing in SOLIDWORKS or Inventor